 Don’t Feel Fulfilled and Want to Make an Impact

 You may have felt fulfilled and enjoyed doing your job at one point in your career, but if it’s been feeling a bit empty, it’s a sign you’re ready for something new.
-If every day feels redundant and meaningless it can make it hard to go into work each day.
+If every day feels redundant and meaningless it can make it hard to go to work each day.
 No one wants to live like that.

 You Dread Monday and You’re Extra Excited About Friday

 Every Friday morning, do you excitedly exclaim “TGIF” as you walk in the door?
-That could be a good indicator you’re due for a change.
+That could be a good indicator that you’re due for a change.
 More importantly, do you absolutely dread Monday morning?
 Are the Sunday blues a constant occurrence week after week?
 If so, you’re probably not happy in your current role.

-Believe it or not, but it is possible to be excited to go to work on Monday.
-Weekends are great for time with friends and family and to unwind, but you’re at work at least 5 days a week, you should enjoy what you do.
+Believe it or not, it is possible to be excited to go to work on Monday.
+Weekends are great for time with friends and family and to unwind, but if you’re at work at least 5 days a week, you should enjoy what you do.

 When you start to feel the dread of Monday coming, write down why you think you feel that dread.
 What is causing your dread?
-Is it your co-workers, your manager, your projects?
+Is it your co-workers, your manager, or your projects?
 How do they make you feel?
 Writing these down will help give you some clarity.
 Then you can decide if it’s something you can change in your current role, or if it’s time for a change.

 Constantly Browsing Jobs

 We’ve all had our moments when we’ve looked at new jobs just to see what is out there, however, if you find yourself doing it several times a week or even a day, it might be time for a change.
 But, before you click apply, think about why you’re looking at jobs.
 Are you ready for a new industry?
 Do you feel underappreciated?
 Need a change of scenery?
 Maybe it’s an easy change in your current role.
-But if it’s not, you want to make sure you’re going to make the right change and not just changing jobs out of desperation.
+But if it’s not, you want to make sure you’re going to make the right change and not just change jobs out of desperation.